danielrosehill/ASR-Training-Data-Collector/huggingface-audio-dataset-format.md

 This document describes the **required format** for audio datasets to properly display on Hugging Face with the audio player interface.

-## The Secret Sauce 🎯
+## Key Requirement

-The key to a properly-displaying audio dataset on Hugging Face is:
+For proper display on Hugging Face with audio player functionality:

 **Use JSONL files with train/validation/test splits, NOT a single JSON manifest file.**